grailbio/bigslice/docs/index.md

-First, we extract a scanner (3) which has a `Scan` (4) that returns a boolean indicating whether to continue scanning (and also populates the value for each column in the scanned row), while the `Err` method (5) returns any error that occurred while scanning.'
+First, we extract a scanner (3) which has a `Scan` (4) that returns a boolean indicating whether to continue scanning (and also populates the value for each column in the scanned row), while the `Err` method (5) returns any error that occurred while scanning.

 # Some more details to keep you going